Quintessential Music Player

 The most commonly used operating systems — Microsoft Windows, Linux, and Mac OS X — have built-in programs that play MP3 files, sending the audio content through the computer's sound card and along to whatever output device is plugged into that sound card — typically computer speakers, although some people prefer headsets.
 Most if not all of these native music players are adequate; but like so many of the applets built into operating systems, they do not offer nearly as many features as stand-alone alternatives.
 Furthermore, the operating system vendors oftentimes put little effort into adding new functionality to keep pace with the stand-alone competitors, partly because that is not the focus of their business, and partly because in most cases they would make no money from enhancing applets bundled with their operating systems.

 Some of the third-party music players support two or more of the major operating systems, while other players are specific to just one OS.
-In this article, we will take a close look at one of the most highly-regarded free Windows-specific music players, Quintessential Media Player, from Quinnware.
+In this article, I will take a close look at one of the most highly-regarded free Windows-specific music players, Quintessential Media Player, from Quinnware.

 (For those readers who are running PeerGuardian or any of the other peer-to-peer privacy utilities, the Quinnware website may be blocked, so you will need to shut down or disable any such program in order to access the site.)

 If you have a Windows computer, and you would like to try out Quintessential, then simply click the large green "Download" button on their home page, and you will be taken to a page listing the three options: Quintessential Media Player + Media Library 5.0, Quintessential Media Player 5.0, and Quintessential CD.
 That first option is the music player bundled with a media library and other resources for managing your MP3 collection, such as setting song names inside of the ID3 tags.
 The third option on that page is for those people who only want a program to play back music directly from CDs, and not MP3 files.
-In this article, we will choose the second option, to download the Quintessential MP3 player only.
+In this article, I will choose the second option, to download the Quintessential MP3 player only.

 Save the installation file to a folder where you can easily find it, or to the Windows desktop.
 Note that the Web page you land on has buttons linking to two additional pages, offering language packs and plugins.
 The language packs are for Chinese (simplified and traditional), Japanese, French, German, Italian, Spanish, Russian, Portuguese, Greek, Hebrew, Norwegian, Swedish, and various other Asian, east European, and Middle Eastern languages.